jundalisay/superbnetlify/content/en/research/smith/wealth-of-nations/book-5/chapter-3k.md

 {{< s v="88" >}} Ireland and America should pay to help reduce Great Britain's public debt.
-- That debt was incurred to support the government established by the Revolution.
+- That debt was to support the government established by the Revolution.
-- The Protestants of Ireland owe to that government their whole authority in their own country and every security in their liberty, property, and religion.
+- The Protestants of Ireland owe their liberty, property, and religion to that government.
 - Several American colonies owe to that government their present charters and consequently their present constitution.
   - All American colonies owe their liberty, security, and property to that constitution.

-- That public debt was incurred to defend Great Britain and all the empire's provinces.
+That public debt was incurred to defend Great Britain and all the empire's provinces.

 America's defence created:
 - the immense debt from the recent American Revolutionary War